michaeluno/admin-page-framework/readme.txt

 == Changelog ==

-= 3.8.6 =
+= 3.8.6 - 2016/10/02 =
-- Added the `no_ui_slider` custom field type which lets the user determine values in ranges.
+- Added the `no_ui_slider` custom field type which lets the user set values in ranges.
 - Added the ability for the `text` field type to accept nested `attributes` argument of a name of the corresponding `label` argument array element.
 - Changed the `getDataAttributeArray()` utility method to accept and convert array elements to a JSON string.